sachin-data-analyst1/ecommerce-sales-insights-sql-powerbi/README.md

 → SQL Analytics Layer (RFM, Cohort, Leakage, Ranking) → Power BI → Business Recommendations
 ```

-SQL is used for all data cleaning, modeling, and analysis — Power BI is used purely for time intelligence and visualization, not for shaping the data.
-This mirrors how analytics teams actually separate the modeling layer from the reporting layer in production.
+SQL handles all data cleaning, modeling, and analysis — Power BI is used purely for time intelligence and visualization, not for shaping the data.
+This mirrors how analytics teams separate the modeling layer from the reporting layer in production.

 ## 🗃 Dataset